jhui/jhui.github.io/_posts/2017-03-01-Deep-learning-tutorial.markdown

 J(W, b, h, y) = \text{mean square error } (W, b, h, y) = \frac{1}{N} \sum_i (h_i - y_i)^2
 $$

-where h is what we predict in the mode, y is the value from our data and N is the number of samples.
+where h is what we predict about the number of dates in our model, y is the value from our sample data and N is the number of samples.
 The intution is pretty simple.
-We can visualize the cost as below with x being all the possible value of
+We can visualize the cost as below with x-axis being all the possible value of
 $$
 W_1
 $$
-and y the possible value of
+and y-axis the possible value of
 $$
 W_2
 $$
-between -1 and 1 and z the corresponding cost for (x, y).
-The solution of out model is where W and b has the lowest cost. i.e. picking the value of W and b such that the cost is the lowest (the blue area).
+between -1 and 1, and z the corresponding cost J(x, y).
+The solution of our model is where W and b has the lowest cost. i.e. picking the value of W and b such that the cost is the lowest (the blue area).

 <div class="imgcap">
 <img src="/assets/dl_intro/solution.png" style="border:none;">